top of page

 Breadwinners: and other power imbalances that influence your life

-In Breadwinners, award-winning science journalist Melissa Hogenboom examines the shifting dynamics of money, power, and love in modern relationships with clarity and depth.
-Drawing on extensive research and candid interviews, she reveals how entrenched gender norms continue to shape domestic life, even as society evolves, and offers thoughtful insights into how couples can build more equal and fulfilling partnerships.
-A timely and thought-provoking read.
+In Breadwinners, award-winning science journalist Melissa Hogenboom examines the shifting dynamics of money, power, and love in modern relationships.
+She does this with clarity and depth.
+Drawing on extensive research and candid interviews, she reveals how entrenched gender norms continue to shape domestic life.
+Even as society evolves, her insights into how couples can build more equal and fulfilling partnerships are both timely and thought-provoking.

 "The Two Roberts" by Damian Barr, shown with a 5-star rating badge.
 The book cover, review quote, and author website links are visible.